Okay, let's go on to some questions. H2D2, these are not the drugs you are looking for.

+So it's not treating both problems.
 The answer here is going to be B, magnesium oxide.
-It's

 and it's also quite soothing on the elderly bowel.

-Alright, let's look at another case here.
+All right, let's look at another case here.

 A 55 year old male has diabetic enteropathy with poor bowel function.

 He was placed on some Domperidone.
-The following statements

-are true except, so pick the false statement.
+The following statements are true except, so pick the false statement.